noahvanmiert/Zorth/README.md

 ## Introduction

 Zorth is designed to be a minimalist and easy-to-use stack-based language.
-Inspired by Porth.
+Inspired by (Porth)[https://gitlab.com/tsoding/porth].

 ## Features